HimanginiAgrawal/AWS/README.md

 •	Install STS
 •	Download the github repo on local machine
 •	Import the project from download forlder to STS as maven project
+•	Goto src/main/java under S3 services, give your AWS access key and secret key
 •	Configure the project to run on Tomcat 8
 •	System should have Java 8 and Tomcat 8
 •	Run the project on server
 •	Give below Credentials to use the app- username - ha password - ha

+NOTE- The application will by default use my S3 bucket, to use your own bucket create the bucket and provide the name in source code under S3 services